majguo/liberty-aad-oidc/README.md

-# Secure WebSphere Liberty Application with Azure AD OpenID Connect
+# Secure Liberty Application with Azure AD OpenID Connect

 ## Introduction
 This project provides a demo on how to secure your application which is running on WebSphere Liberty server by using Azure Active Directory OpenID Connect.